NxPKG/khulnasoft-docs/content/fundamentals/concepts/accounts-and-zones.md

 # Accounts, zones, and profiles

-Within the Cloudflare ecosystem, there are three organizing concepts that control where specific settings live: user profiles, accounts, and zones.
+Within the Khulnasoft ecosystem, there are three organizing concepts that control where specific settings live: user profiles, accounts, and zones.

 ```mermaid
 flowchart LR